 Franklin County Recreation Park | Rocky Mount

 A one-acre fishing pond is surrounded by about 150 acres of outdoor activities at Franklin County Recreation Park.
-Playgrounds, disc golf, miles of shaded trails, picnic shelters, ball courts and fields, horseshoe pits, and an amphitheater make it a treasured resource for the community and visitors alike.
+Playgrounds, miles of shaded trails, picnic shelters, ball courts and fields, horseshoe pits, and an amphitheater make it a treasured resource for the community and visitors alike.

 Lake Spring Park | Salem